ethel-dev/misspell/readme.md

 Include `misspell.js` in your project with a `<script>` tag or via `npm install misspell`.
 Then you can require it and use it right away!

 ```
-misspell = require("misspell") // if you haven't included it with a script tag
+var misspell = require("misspell") // if you haven't included it with a script tag

 var misspelledText = misspell(text, capitalisation[, capsTypes])
 // text: the string you would like to process